Sahill17/FlashChat/README.md

 # FlashChat

-FlashChat is a chatting appliaction, it has firebase cloud firestore and firebase authentication services with a NoSQL database ans secure authentication methods.
+FlashChat is a chatting appliaction, it has firebase cloud firestore and firebase authentication services with a NoSQL database and secure authentication methods.

 ## Package's Used